mdn/interactive-examples/README.md

 </div>
 ```

 This is the base starting point for all CSS examples.
 Your next step is to fill in the example element.
-For `border-radius` it makes sense to have a simple `&lt;div&gt;` element with a solid background color.
-The already present `example-element` `&lt;div&gt;` will do, however we do need to give it some basic styling, and perhaps add the text "Style Me".
+For `border-radius` it makes sense to have a simple `<div>` element with a solid background color.
+The already present `example-element` `<div>` will do, however we do need to give it some basic styling, and perhaps add the text "Style Me".

-First then, inside the `example-element` `&lt;div&gt;' add the text "Style Me", like so:
+First then, inside the `example-element` `<div>` add the text "Style Me", like so:

 ```
 <div id="output" class="output">